dubiacc/website/articles/en/annulments/index.md

 ## Valid marriages cannot be undone

-The primary end of marriage, which defines the marriage **contract**, is merely procreation.
-That's it.
+The only *primary* end of marriage, which defines the marriage **contract**, is merely procreation, and that's it.
 If secondary ends such as "love" (often confused with "lust" or romantic feelings or emotional fulfillment) or "unity of the spouses" is the measure, then marriage becomes invalid the moment feelings fade - or, according to the modernist writings "Theology of the Body" (JPII) isn't being "lived out" to someone's satisfaction ("you didn't do the dishes enough").